 Throughout the course of his adult life, Donald would go on to prove his personal sociopathy to a frighteningly high degree.
 Again, in order to qualify for a medical diagnosis as a sociopath, one must only meet three out of the seven criteria listed above.

-But of course, Donald Trump doesn’t meet only three of the criteria above, he meets all of them.
+But of course, Donald doesn’t meet only three of the criteria above, he meets all of them.
 Literally seven out of seven.

 For our immediate purposes, we are going to focus on just one of Donald’s superpowers as a sociopath, his high level of proficiency as a pathological liar.